-Ideally, we should seek to minimise the prevalence of highly exothermic chemical processes and energetic functional groups a simple example is illustrated in Box 2.
+Ideally, we should seek to minimize the prevalence of highly exothermic chemical processes and energetic functional groups - a simple example is illustrated in Box 2.
 This thought process engrains inherent safety thinking into route selection.
+Any decisions made here have consequences that become multiplied as the scale of production increases.